Gabriela Stoeva

 Gabriela Stoeva (Габриела Стоева; born 15 July 1994) is a Bulgarian badminton player specializing in doubles.
 Her current partner is her younger sister, Stefani Stoeva.
-The pair is the three-time European Champion and European Games gold medalist as well.
-They competed at the 2016 and 2020 Summer Olympics.
+The pair is the four-time European Champion and two-time European Games gold medalist as well.
+They competed at the 2016, 2020 and the 2024 Summer Olympics.

 Career

 Gabriela Stoeva started playing badminton at age 10 in the Haskovo School Club.
 She joined the national team in 2008, and made a debut in the international event in 2009.
 In 2009, she won a bronze medal at the European U-17 Championships in the girls' doubles event partnered with her sister, Stefani Stoeva.
 And at the 2013 European U-19 Championships, the sister won the gold medal.